th3storysofar/codinggurus/README.md

 Team: Coding Gurus
 Problem: Create a Menu and display test orders

-Project Proposal
+#Project Proposal

-1.Problem Description: Write and design a program that prompts the user to create a menu for a restaurant.
+##Problem Description: Write and design a program that prompts the user to create a menu for a restaurant.
 The program will ask for food/drink categories and how much each item costs.

-2. Functional Description of major components (Class,subprograms, etc.)
+##Functional Description of major components (Class,subprograms, etc.)
 Create any food menu
 	enter food
 		entree